Skip to main content

 Contraindications

-• Concurrent use of prescription sleep medications without medical supervision
+• Concurrent prescription sleep medications without medical supervision

-• Concurrent opioid use (DSIP modulates endorphin systems)
+• Concurrent opioid therapy (DSIP modulates opioid and endorphin signaling)

-• Severe hepatic or renal impairment (metabolism not fully characterized)
+• Severe hepatic or renal impairment (clearance and metabolism not characterized in these populations)

 Regulatory Status